 This theory talks about securities having a higher valuation than their intrinsic value.
 And still, these are traded at even more higher prices.
 Basically, this theory says that the market will always have a “greater fool,” who will be willing to buy overpriced security from the investor.
-So, this theory primarily means that these “greater fool” do not pay any importance to valuations, earnings, as well as other relevant data on the securities.
-They are obsessed with the valuations and demand and goes with the concept that someone will be there whom they can sell at even higher prices.
+So, this theory primarily means that these “greater fool” do not pay any importance to valuations, earnings, and other relevant data on the securities.
+They are obsessed with the valuations and demand and go with the concept that someone will be there whom they can sell at even higher prices.

-This concept goes on and on and this other buying investor also thinks a similar way.
-That he will also be able to sell that security at further higher prices to another investor expecting the existence of another greater fool in the system.
-And that another investor would also be willing to pay a higher price and thus, he will be able to make a decent gain out of this.
+This concept goes on and on, and this other buying investor also thinks in a similar way that he will also be able to sell that security at further higher prices to another investor expecting the existence of another greater fool in the system.
+And that another investor would also be willing to pay a higher price, and thus, he will be able to make a decent gain out of this.

-In all, all the investors are comfortable and look forward to remain profitable with what they are paying for that security.
-This is due to this basic concept and assumption that there will always be an investor (a greater fool), who would pay more for the security.
+In all, all the investors are comfortable and look forward to remaining profitable with what they are paying for that security.
+This is due to this basic concept and assumption that there will always be an investor (a greater fool) who would pay more for the security.

-Investing in overpriced security is usually on the basis of market sentiments, irrational beliefs and expectations.
-Sudden focussed demand euphoria generates and all follow the trend with heard mentality.
+Investing in overpriced security is usually on the basis of market sentiments, irrational beliefs, and expectations.
+Sudden-focused demand euphoria generates, and all follow the trend with a herd mentality.
 And try to go for a kill while the demand push is there.
 Such investing may also result in gains, but it would only be for the short term.
-Moreover, those investing on the basis of the market sentiments may incur heavy losses in case of a correction in the price and the bubble goes burst.
+Moreover, those investing on the basis of the market sentiments may incur heavy losses in case of a correction in the price and the bubble goes bursts.

 Greater Fool Theory and Investing

-As per the Greater Fool Theory, an investor will buy questionable security without thinking too much about its quality.
+As per the Greater Fool Theory, an investor will buy questionable security without overthinking about its quality.
 Still, that investor would be able to sell the security to another “greater fool,” who would also have the same plans.

 Though investing on the basis of the Greater Fool Theory is not recommended, one may use this investing strategy for short-term gains.
 Those using this strategy believe that they would be able to sell a security (to a greater fool) at a price higher than what they paid for it.

 These investors may or may not know that eventually, the bubble will burst, and there will be a price correction.
-Thus, the key to ensure that you always gain from this strategy is to make sure you are not that fool at the last leg of the trade.
+Thus, the key to ensuring that you always gain from this strategy is to ensure you are not that fool at the last leg of the trade.
 And thus left with the security when the bubble bursts.

 It will not be wrong to say that the Greater Fool Theory is a variant of the Game Theory.
 This is because, like the Game Theory, the greater fool theory also speculates other persons’ reactions.